 Roll two 1 g balls of green flower paste.
 Form flattened egg shaped elements and make cuts as shown in the photo.
 Use your fingers to round the edges of the mittens.

 Use the wide, round side of the dresden tool to make a shallow indentation on each mitten as shown in the photo.
 Use the scalpel to trim the ends of the mittens.

 Wrap white sausages around the arms and legs as shown in the photo.
 Texture them.

 Roll a 35 g ball of ivory sugarpaste.
 Flatten it (diameter: 4,5 cm).
-Use a 16 g piece of white sugarpaste to create a triangle as shown in the photo.
+Use a 16 g piece of white sugarpaste to create a triangl-ish shape as shown in the photo.

 Texture the beard.
 Roll a 4 mm ball of ivory sugarpaste and stick it on as shown in the photo.
 Use a small ball tool to make an indentation in the centre.

 Roll a 1 cm ball of white sugarpaste.
-Roll a sausage narrowing down towards both ends.
+Roll a tapering down towards both ends sausage.
 Use a dresden tool to mark the middle and stick it above the mouth as shown in the photo.

-Texture the moustache.
+Texture the mustache.
 Stick the nose on (5 mm ball) and make holes for the eyes (small ball tool).

 Roll two 2 mm balls of black flower paste and stick them in the previously created holes.
 Roll two 4 mm balls of white sugarpaste and form short sausages.
 Stick them on as shown in the photo.